jotaah123/secthemall/README.md

 # Fail2ban
 SECTHEMALL is also compatible with fail2ban: You can integrate all ban made by fail2ban in your global blacklist and distribute it to all your nodes.
 For doing it, you just need to create a fail2ban action and assign it to your jail.
-For Example:
+For example:

 ## Fail2ban action configuration